hammaadworks/whatcha-do.in/docs/FullLandingPageCopy.md

 Every episode, Isabella walks up with that curious smile and asks:
 **"Whatcha doin'?"**

-Phineas always had an answer --- not because he was perfect but because he always had *something* cooking.
+Phineas always had an answer, not because he was perfect but because he always had *something* cooking.

-whatcha-doin captures that same spark: curious, creative, always building --- even if it's tiny.
+whatcha-doin captures that same spark: curious, creative, always building, even if it's tiny.

 > "Your life is a series.
 Your habits are the episodes.
 Your identity is
 > the arc."